Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 Once the above 3 steps are correctly done the `FeedView` will be launched when the `FeedButton` is clicked.

 ####Include the library
-On android studio you can include the library directly in your Gradle project:
+On Android Studio you can include the library directly in your Gradle project:

  - 	Add the following line to your app's module `build.gradle` dependencies section:
 ```groovy